 Leather Chairs of Bath Leather Amsterdam Chair: approximately £1500.00/$2000.00

 Leather Chairs of Bath is one company that has happily embraced its connection with 007.
 Their Amsterdam Chair was a key piece used to decorate Bond’s rather sparsely furnished apartment in SPECTRE.
 And it’s classic barrel-style shape, rustic leather and simple detailing do seem to be a good match for the personality of Craig’s Bond.
 It’s a chair you could definitely see him enjoying.
 The truth is I’m a big fan of genuine leather chairs and see them as an investment.
 With proper care, they can easily last decades.
 Yes, $2000 may seem a little steep upfront.
 But when you realize that the actual cost per year could work out to less than $100, their true value becomes obvious.
+I hear a friend added some of this lovely furniture to his new apartment he recently acquired in New Tecumseth.
+He loves his style 007 feel chairs.

 The Affordable Alternative